indrajit912/MindCanvas/README.md

 MindCanvas is a Flask-based journaling app designed to securely document users' thoughts, daily events, and more.
 With end-to-end encryption and user-centric features, it prioritizes privacy and usability.

+The web application is up and running at [this link](https://indrajit912.pythonanywhere.com/)!
+To get started, you can register using your valid email address.
+Alternatively, you can explore the service right away by logging in with our demo account using the following credentials: username `demo` and password `password`.

 ## Features

 1. **Secure Password Handling**: User passwords are securely hashed and never stored in plaintext.